-Why you won't find a link to IG on this website.
+Why you won't find a link to IG on this website: choosing to avoid Instagram.

 - Martina